 Everything you need is in the box, but you can also buy a summer cover to help keep your child cool on hot days, which retails at £45.

 What’s in the box?

 - User guide

 - Compatible cars leaflet – confusingly, there was also a Britax car seat approved cars booklet inside.

 I like it!
 I really wasn’t sure about the impact cushion design at first but both its safety features and comfort really impressed me – and I wasn’t alone.
 The seat is rated highly – 86% of Halfords parents gave it 5 stars overall, as did 93% of Amazon customers; and 95% of Argos parents recommend it, too.

 In our survey, parents gave it an overall score of 8/10 or 9/10, and all said they would buy it again.

 It’s a smart-looking seat that is very easy to fit, comfortable for your little one and potentially usable for more than a decade.

 If you can afford the premium price tag upfront, then you won’t need to worry about buying and fitting another car seat for stages 1/2/3.
 So I’d recommend this for parents who want a long-lasting seat for older children, which ticks both the comfort and safety boxes.

-While you could pay less upfront for a group 1 seat, the Pallas M Fix’s quality feel, innovative safety features and wide age-range make it a worthy long-term investment.
-In fact, it won best car seat in its group in a test last year by German independent consumer testing organisation Stiftung Warentest.
+Although you could pay less upfront for a group 1 seat, the Pallas M Fix’s quality feel, innovative safety features and wide age range make it a worthy long-term investment.
+In fact, it won best car seat in its group in a 2015 test by German independent consumer testing organisation Stiftung Warentest.